limbernie/limbernie.github.io/_posts/2018-03-28-derpnstink-walkthrough.md

 ### Directory/File Enumeration

-Using `gobuster` with one of the big wordlists for a quick enumeration, I found these  directories.
+Using `gobuster` with one of the big wordlists for a quick enumeration, I'm able to find these directories.

 ```
 Gobuster v1.2                OJ Reeves (@TheColonial)